Blazor App Development: How to Best Build, Modernize, and Scale Your Product

 You can also face some challenges with JavaScript compatibility.
 Blazor apps can interact with JavaScript code, but this can lead to compatibility and performance issues if not implemented properly.
 But we can use JavaScript interactions sparingly and optimize your code for better performance.

-MobiDev Case Studies for Web Development in Blazor
+MobiDev Success Stories for Blazor Web Development

-Case #1: Updating A Legacy .Net Application with Blazor
+Success Story #1: Updating A Legacy .Net Application with Blazor

 The project goal was to modernize the old version of the application and add new functionality according to the provided documentation.
 Our team offered the client a rewrite of the business logic in Blazor to speed up the development process and achieve the desired level of security.